 When we discuss the politics of food, we must consider all aspects of food production, control, regulation, inspection, distribution, consumption and disposal.
 What role does the health and sustainability of our environment, culture, ethics, and human health, play throughout this discussion?

 The PowerPoint above has many links and further information to what we discuss in the lab.
 The links will be available when you are in view mode and are orange or are embedded in a photo.

-We'd love to have your comments and suggestions about the lab.
-If you didn't do so after the assignment please fill out the feedback form here:
+We'd love to have your comments and suggestions about this lab.

 Student Feedback Form